 Trials of nappy disposals in other council areas have found that bins containing nappies didn’t necessarily smell any worse at the end of a fortnight than they did at the end of a week.
 And with Randwick City households getting a bigger 240 litre rubbish bin, most people should have enough space with a fortnightly service.

-There are things you can to minimise any odours from nappies such as:
+There are things you can do to minimise any odours from nappies such as:

 - Dispose of as much of the nappy contents as you can into the toilet;

-- Wrap the nappy tightly into itself and use the tabs to secure Put the wrapped nappy into a plastic bag, removing air, and tie the bag;
+- Wrap the nappy tightly into itself and use the tabs to secure.
+Put the wrapped nappy into a biodegradable/compostable bag, removing air, and tie the bag;

 - Store your garbage bin in the shade;